Overcome Bedwetting in Oxford

-The condition as solution focused therapists see it, lies not just with the bladder control, but the sleep pattern.
-The person is sleeping too deeply, which means the signal being sent from the bladder to brain to wake up and empty is not being detected.
+The condition, lies not just with the bladder control, but is connected to anxiety, depression, becoming over tired and having disrupted sleep patterns.
+The person maybe sleeping too deeply.
+Consequently, the signal being sent from the bladder to brain to wake up and empty is not being detected.

 This sleep behaviour appears to fall into two categories from my experience: